dkulsh/techwiddeep/content/english/blog/opinions/verge-of-extinction-project-manager.md

 Executing a project, he not only worked on completing it but also made recommendations to save future costs.
 As luck would have it, he received some funding and was able to execute his recommendations.
 The organization saved hundreds of thousands of dollars each year.

-Next thing: Neeraj was promoted as a director and is happy.
+**Next thing: Neeraj was promoted as a director and is happy.**

 I know many managers who lost their jobs.
 Neeraj won't ever be one of them.
 He mutated to add more value than he was asked to.
-Therefore, he is an asset to the organization.
-And assets aren't let go.
+Therefore, **he is an asset to the organization.
+And assets aren't let go**.

 ![Mutates](/images/verge-extinction-pm/mutates.png)

-Project managers: Learn from the virus.
-Mutate to survive.
+> Learn from the COVID virus: Evolve to thrive.

-Write back if you have an opinion.
-Like what you read?
-Do like, comment, and share.